 OUR NAME - KAPU AFRICA

 Before Midwest Food Bank arrived, there were no “food banks” in Kenya.
 The concept didn’t exist.
-Rather than risk a cultural misunderstanding with the word “bank” in the organization name, the East Africa board members decided it was safest to re-name the organization when it was legally registered.
-Swahili is the most prominent language in the region, so the team turned to Swahili-speaking locals who suggested the name, Kapu Africa.
-“Kapu” translates as a large collection basket.
-So, Kapu Africa is seen in Swahili as “the collection basket of Africa”.
+The team turned to Swahili-speaking locals who suggested the name, Kapu Africa.
+In Swahili, Kapu Africa means “the collection basket of Africa”.

 Operating a food bank in a region where food is scarce has unique challenges.
 Food manufacturers and distributors have nowhere near as much surplus as in the United States.
-Food donations are harder to get and are usually based on a company's sense of social responsibility rather than a need to offload surplus—which is often the situation in the US.
-Because Kapu Africa is blessed with faithful corporate support, we are able to collect and distribute donations the same day.
-This eliminates the need for a distribution center and the security risks that come with storing food in an unoccupied building.
-Kapu Africa has two vehicles: a van which can carry about 0.75 metric tons, and a 2.5-ton refrigerator truck for larger donations.
-Typically, we deliver larger quantities to the schools and orphanages we serve but designate central meeting places where they come and collect smaller quantities.
+Food donations are harder to get and are usually based on a company's sense of social responsibility rather than a need to offload surplus.

 For U.S. Correspondence: